Code-Institute-Submissions/the-monkees-6/README.md

 The webpage was tested on PC and smartphone.
 On PC I used the following browsers:
--Mozilla Firefox
+* Mozilla Firefox
--Internet Explorer
+* Internet Explorer
--Microsoft Edge
+* Microsoft Edge

 I tested the site on my personal smartphone which is a Huawei P20.
 I use the chrome browser on it.